jamierkier2023/Securing-the-Future-Comprehensive-Cybersecurity-Risk-Analysis-Data-Protection-Strategies./README.md

 3. **Statistical Analysis** – Applying SQL functions for insight generation.
 4. **Documentation & Review** – Capturing findings, reviewing outcomes, and evaluating solutions with SQL evidence.

----
-This project offers hands-on experience in applying **SQL analytics to cybersecurity problems**, contextualized within a real-world company scenario.
-By the end, participants will be able to:
-- Identify risks in organizational cybersecurity data
-- Propose practical, SQL-backed security measures
-- Demonstrate critical analytical and compliance-focused thinking for modern businesses
 ## Table of Contents
 1. [Project Overview](#project-overview)
 2. [Threats by Severity](#threats-by-severity)